Maies2096/github-tutorial/README.md

 All commands below are essential and should be memorized for you own sake

-`git init` - This command initializes the git in a directory An initialized driectory is a repsoitory
+`git init` - This command initializes the git in a directory An initialized directory is a repository
-YOU SHOULD NOT GIT INIT IN THE ROOT DIRECTORY Initializing git in the root directory causes merge conflicts The root direcotry is a rpository and you AHOULDN’T HAVE A REPO INSIDE A REPO
+YOU SHOULD NOT GIT INIT IN THE ROOT DIRECTORY Initializing git in the root directory causes merge conflicts The root directory is a repository and you AHOULDN’T HAVE A REPO INSIDE A REPO

-`rm -rf .git` - this will un-inititilaize git.
+`rm -rf .git` - this will uninitialize git.
 It is useful when you  initialize git in the wrong directory or in the root directory

 `git add file.ext` - Adds changes/edits  for a *specific file* to the stage ready to commit